Water: The Gift of Life

-The Aquarium of the Pacific in Long Beach is Southern California’s largest aquarium, and the fourth most-attended aquarium in the nation.
-It displays over 11,000 animals in more than 50 exhibits that represent the diversity of the Pacific Ocean.
-In 2009 the Aquarium was awarded the Super Nova Star award by the Alliance to Save Energy for being the nation’s most energy-efficient business with revenues under $50 million.
-In 2018 the Aquarium celebrated its 20th Anniversary.
-It has just completed "Pacific Vision" a two-story, sustainable biomorphic glass structure that houses an immersive theater experience and changing exhibit galleries.
+The Aquarium of the Pacific in Long Beach is Southern California’s largest aquarium, and the fourth most-attended aquarium in the nation, displaying over 11,000 animals.
+Dr. Schubel will share his experience about the dynamics of water, both in Aquariums and in waters of the earth.
+The Aquarium has just completed "Pacific Vision" a two-story, sustainable biomorphic glass structure that houses an immersive theater experience.

 Dr. Jerry Schubel